101 Data Visualization and Analytics Projects (Paperback)

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include webgpu, graphics, compute, visualization, ai, plus context from life, live, poem, oliver.
+Themes include webgpu, graphics, compute, visualization, ai, plus context from life, love, three, meaning.

 more like this